Safety

 Constructed so that if impacted from the front, lens will not come out the back of frame.
 All safety frames for prescription eyewear must be tested with 2.0mm Impact-rated lenses.
 Frames that meet the Impact-rated requirement must bear the mark Z87-2+, and may only be used for Impact-rated Safety applications.
 Frames marked Z87-2 (without the “+”) are for Standard Safety applications and may only be mounted with Standard Safety lenses.

-Impact-rated Safety Lens Mounting Qualification
+Impact-rated Safety Lens Mounting Qualification Test

 • Complete devices using representative test lenses meeting the Impact-rated Safety Lenses requirements and having the thinnest lens thickness to be used by the manufacturer, in no case less than 2.0 mm (0.079 in.), shall be capable of resisting High Mass and High Velocity impact.
 For each type of lens retention system offered for sale, one set of ten (10) complete devices shall be tested, (six (6) high velocity and four (4) high mass).
 Failure of any one device as a result of these tests shall constitute failure for a set.